krilor/gossh/README.md

 In essence, the experiment aims to take all the things I love about Ansible and bring all the nice things that Pulumi promises, but for configuration, not provisioning.

 I think the Go language, typechecking, compile-time checks, standard library, package manager and simplicity makes it perfect starting point for nice configuration management tool.

+## Docs

+#### SUDO

+Gossh building blocks allows commands and rules to run as other users.
+It is done using Sudo.

 ## References